lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Agreement types**

 - BPA

+      Business Partners Agreement.
+Identifies shares of profit or losses and expected responsibilities.

 - SLA

+      Service Level Agreement.
+Agreement between  a company and a vendor that stipulates performance expectations such as minimum uptime and maximum downtime.

 - ISA

+      Interconnection Security Agreement.
+Specifies technical and security requirements for planning, establishing, maintaining, and disconnecting a secure conenction between two or more entities.

 - MOU/MOA

+      Exploratory agreement that expresses an understanding between two or more parties towards reaching a common goal.
+No technical details, no strict guidelines, no penalties.

 **Personnel management**

 - Mandatory vacations
 - Job rotation
 - Separation of duties

+      Prevents any single person or entity from being able to complete all of the functions of a critical or sensitive process by diving tasks among employees.

 - Clean desk
 - Background checks
 - Exit interviews